 It’s not that I didn’t try to simplify Christmas.
 Every year we try to focus more on the spiritual and less on the material.
-I had the kids volunteering at My Brother’s Keeper, and we had a birthday party for Jesus at church.
+I had the kids volunteering at My Brother’s Keeper, a local charity, and we had a birthday party for Jesus at church.
 We lit candles of the Advent wreath while praying for the families who’d sent us Christmas cards that day.
 What I hoped would be character-building memory making turned into, for instance, Brian trying to make all the kids laugh while I read the Christmas story at church.
 The beautiful gingerbread house Brian made at school mysteriously found its way off of the top of the refrigerator and was eaten down to its milk-carton base, all before breakfast one morning.
 These are not exactly Kodak moments.

 Then yesterday, I peeled an orange.